chembl/surechembl-data-client/README.md

 Back file data is available for 1973-2014 (up to 31st December 2014).

-Front file data is available for 18th November 2014 onwards, and is updated every day.
+Front file data is available for the 1st January 2015 onwards, and is updated every day.